 Diners Club cards weren't the first type of credit card, but they were the first to find success on a large scale—even though their inventor wrote them off as a "fad."

 Credit cards.
 Few items are as capable of both fixing and ruining a financial situation.

 However, misusing a credit card by taking on more debt than you can handle and/or missing your payments will totally land your score in the tank.
-That’s how you end up in a situation where you’re taking out predatory no credit check loans like payday loans and cash advances to make ends meet during a financial emergency.

 But how did these polarizing plastics come to be?
 This is the story of how the humble credit card came to rule over so many financial transactions.

 Loans have existed for almost as long as civilization.
 In ancient Egypt, Sumeria, China, India, and elsewhere, early banking systems developed based on food loans.
 By borrowing cattle or seeds, farmers could breed or grow additional plants or animals.
 They’d then be required to pay back interest on the loan they took out.

 This was one of the earliest forms of credit.
 But you couldn’t take your cows to a movie theater and swipe them in a machine to get some popcorn.
 There had to be another way!

 Credit continued to exist and grow as coins and paper money became the dominant form of currency, edging out cows due to their greater portability.
 But the classic credit card wouldn’t hit the scene until the 20th century.
 We take you now to post-war Brooklyn …